Klaus-in-Tech/DU_UseCase/README.md

 # DU_UseCase

-Reading and scrapping data from multilple PDF files usig Document Understanding
+Reading and scrapping data from multilple PDF files using Document Understanding